grafana/tempo/docs/tempo/website/configuration/_index.md

 ## Overrides

 Tempo provides an overrides module for users to set global or per-tenant override settings.
-**Currenly only ingestion limits can be overridden.**

 ### Ingestion limits
 The default limits in Tempo may not be sufficient in high volume tracing environments.
 Errors including `RATE_LIMITED`/`TRACE_TOO_LARGE`/`LIVE_TRACES_EXCEEDED` will occur when these limits are exceeded.
+See below for how to override these limits globally or per tenant.

 #### Standard overrides
 You can create an `overrides` section to configure new ingestion limits that applies to all tenants of the cluster.